invenia/blog/_posts/JuliaLangFeatures.md

 ### How does this work?

-Closures return singleton objects, with directly referenced closed variables as fields.
+Closures return singleton objects, with directly-referenced closed variables as fields.
-All the public fields/methods are directly referenced, but the private fields (e.g `age`, `quack`) are not directly referenced, they are closed over other methods that use them.
+All the public fields/methods are directly referenced, but the private fields (e.g `age`, `quack`) are not, they are closed over other methods that use them.
-We can actually see those private methods and fields via accessing the public method closures:
+We can see those private methods and fields via accessing the public method closures:

 ```julia
 julia> 🦆.speak.quack